colonelpanic8/notifications-tray-icon/README.md

 For the time being, github is the only supported notification source.
 Support for gmail and other sources should be coming soon.

-# Installation

-For the time being, notifications-tray-icon must be installed from source using stack.